nautechsystems/nautilus_trader/docs/concepts/message_bus.md

 ## External publishing

-The `MessageBus` can be *backed* with any database or message broker technology which has an integration written for it, this then allows external publishing of messages.
+The `MessageBus` can be *backed* with any database or message broker technology which has an integration written for it, this then enables external publishing of messages.

 :::info
 Redis is currently supported for all serializable messages which are published externally.